Lightning over Poole from the Studland road viewpoint

 On the 3rd July, we had a huge thunderstorm and rainstorm in the evening which resulted in over 30mm of rain coming down in a few hours.

 By 11 pm the lightning was flashing several times every second and the rain was coming down very hard, reports of local flooding started to come in on a local Facebook group.
 There are reports of 14,000 strikes being recorded across the country in just two hours.

 We decided to go out in the Land Rover Defender with the camera and camcorder to see if we could find any flash flooding and also get some new lightning photos.

 After driving up the High Street from our home we found a lot of water coming down Priests Road and so we drive through the water finding that the road had started to break apart!

-After the rain eased we drove to the viewpoint overlooking Poole Harbour as the lightning had moved further north and we took photos for around an hour but nearly all the lightning we could see was sheet lightning and so we didn't get many direct strike images.
+After the rain eased we drove to the viewpoint overlooking Poole Harbour as the lightning had moved further north, we took photos for around an hour but nearly all the lightning we could see was sheet lightning and so we didn't get many direct strikes images.

 The video below shows the flash flooding in Swanage we recorded during the 2-hour storm.